-Dan became Chief Executive of NPC following a varied career in public policy and economics.
-He was Head of the Number 10 Policy Unit and Senior Adviser to the Prime Minister on the Economy from 2007 to 2010.
+Dan became Chief Executive of NPC following a variety of posts in public policy and economics.
+NPC is a charity think tank and consultancy aiming to increase the impact of the charitable and non-profit sector.
+Dan was Head of the Number 10 Policy Unit and Senior Adviser to the Prime Minister on the Economy from 2007 to 2010.
 He has been Chair of the Council of Economic Advisers in the Treasury, and has worked as a special adviser to the Secretary of State in the Education Department as well as at DTI and DCLG.
-Most recently, he was a Director in the Economics segment of FTI Consulting.
-In addition to working at senior levels of government, Dan ran the New Local Government Network think tank between 2002 and 2005, which was voted Think Tank of the Year in 2004.
-Dan was also Senior Economist at the IPPR in the 1990s.
+He was a Director in the Economics segment of FTI Consulting.
+Dan ran the New Local Government Network think tank between 2002 and 2005, which was voted Think Tank of the Year in 2004 and was Senior Economist at the IPPR in the 1990s.

 Why I work for NPC